Is TradeUP a Scam? Is It Insured? Is It Safe?

 Highlights:

-Have you thought about opening a brokerage account with TradeUP?
-Before you dive in head first, take a look at our investigation:
+Thinking about opening a brokerage account with TradeUP?
+Before jumping in, take a look at what we found:

 History of TradeUP

 TradeUP Securities, Inc. is a brokerage firm owned by UP Fintech Holding Limited, an investment firm headquartered in Singapore.
-UP Fintech’s stock trades on the Nasdaq in the United States with ticker symbol TIGR.
+UP Fintech’s stock trades on the Nasdaq in the United States under ticker symbol

-The symbol comes from Tiger Brokers, another broker-dealer owned by the parent company; Tiger operates in Asia and started in 2014.
-TradeUP focuses on the American and other markets.
+The symbol comes from Tiger Brokers, another broker-dealer owned by the parent company; Tiger operates in Asia and began in 2014.
+TradeUP focuses on the U.S. market and other brokerage services.

 Regulatory Environment in the U.S.

 TradeUP is also a member of the New York Stock Exchange (NYSE) and the CBOE EDGX Exchange.
-These registrations provide additional oversight and safety for account holders.
+These registrations add another layer of oversight and safety for account holders.

 Further Regulations:

-Tiger Brokers in Asia is not governed by the U.S. authorities.
-Instead, it has its own registrations in the areas in which it operates.
+Tiger Brokers in Asia is not governed by U.S. authorities.
+Instead, it has its own registrations in the jurisdictions where it operates.
 For example, in Singapore, the brokerage firm is regulated by the Monetary Authority of Singapore.
 In New Zealand, the outfit is regulated by the Financial Markets Authority.

 Track Record

-• In April of 2029, FINRA fined TradeUP $700,000 for failing to adequately implement anti-money laundering practices and for failing to monitor internal communications networks.
+- In April of 2025, FINRA fined TradeUP $700,000 for failing to reasonably implement anti-money laundering procedures and for failing to preserve and supervise internal communications.
 The case ID is 2022073322301.

-• In another case brought by FINRA, TradeUP was accused of failing to properly report short positions.
+- In another case brought by FINRA, TradeUP was found to have failed to properly report short interest positions.
 In docket # 2023077924101, TradeUP paid $300,000 to settle the case without admitting or denying the findings.

-• In 2010, FINRA brought another charge against TradeUP, this time for failing to enforce a supervisory system within the guidelines of the Bank Secrecy Act.
+- In 2010, FINRA brought another charge against the firm when it was still operating as Marsco Investment Corporation, this time over supervisory, electronic communications, and Bank Secrecy Act issues.
 This case resulted in a smaller $25,000 fine.

 Robinhood Promo